 Please contact firstname.lastname@example.org for help with accessing our website.

-The interactive program we have put together highlights the importance of understanding your own culture and how you can work effectively to build relationships in cross-cultural settings.
-The program will also increase your knowledge of the Aboriginal Health Council of South Australia and the Aboriginal Community Controlled Health Services.
+The interactive program we put together highlighted the importance of understanding your own culture and how you can work effectively to build relationships in cross-cultural settings.
+The program was also to increase your knowledge of the Aboriginal Health Council of South Australia and the Aboriginal Community Controlled Health Services.

 About the key presenters:

 A Wati (initiated Man) John Lochowiak has strong ties to many language groups throughout Australia, including the Pitjantjatjara, Kaurna, Ramindjeri and Arrernte.

 Chris Connelly has lived in mid north SA and has been a Clinical Psychologist in rural and remote northern SA since 1990.
 Chris considers himself to be privileged to have been working in the Social and Emotional Well-Being team at Pika Wiya Aboriginal Health Service in Port Augusta.

 Diana Murphy is a registered nurse currently working as the Community Engagement and Well Being Team Manager at the Moorundi Aboriginal Community Controlled Health Service in Murray Bridge.

 Shane Mohor has worked in Aboriginal Health as a Registered Nurse and Senior Executive in government, university and non-government organisations for more than 28 years.